br3ndonland/udacity-google/md.md

 ### Social

-#### This forum!
+#### Udacity discussion forums

-You can use Markdown formatting in your forum posts like I am here!
+You can use Markdown formatting in your forum posts.
 See GitHub for the source code.

 #### ~~Slack~~